Monday, April 28, 2025

 Conference Room 5

-Presenters: Lindsay Delligan, Lebanon PL; Samantha Lee, Enfield Library; Dale Cates, Wilton Library; Kate Sheehan, Stratford Library
+Presenters: Lindsay Delligan, Lebanon Public Library; Samantha Lee, Enfield Library; Dale Cates, Wilton Library; Kate Sheehan, Stratford Library

 Librarians have been under ideological attack, struggling with safety concerns, and facing outside pressure from insurance policies to add requirements for surveillance and cybersecurity.
 How do librarians maintain their commitment to privacy while implementing security measures?
 Join us for a discussion about the intersection of technology, surveillance, and intellectual freedom.